arenaxr/arena-docs/content/python-api/scene.md

             <div class="docstring"><p>Returns a dictionary of persisted objects.</p>

-<p>If object is known by arena-py, return our local object, not persisted
+<p>If object is known by arena-py, return our local object, not persisted.
-Silently fails/skip objects without object_id and object_type (except programs)
+Silently fails/skip objects without object_id and object_type (except programs).
-Instantiates generic Object if object_type is given but unknown to arena-py</p>
+Instantiates generic Object if object_type is given but unknown to arena-py.</p>
 </div>